dqvid3/HOG-SVM-Pedestrian-Detector/README.md

 Additionally, in the `plots` directory, there is a `.png` file that shows the F1-score variation with respect to the SVM hyperparameter C from the training process.

-Here is the plot we got:
+Here is the plot that we got:

 ![F1-Score vs C](plots/prestazioni.png)